PhillipUg/private-events/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, i built an exclusive clubhouse where members can write embarrassing posts about non-members.
-Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.
+In this project, i have created a simple events app where users can create and attend many events.
+An event can be attended by many users.
+This required modeling many-to-many associations between models.

 <!-- ABOUT THE PROJECT -->